fmerg/pymerkle/README.md

 - `arg`, _int_ or _str_ or _bytes_ or _bytearray_.
 If integer, indicates the leaf where the audit-proof should be based upon; in any other case, the proof generation is based upon the _first_ leaf storing the hash of the given record (if any)

-*NOTE*: since different leaves might store the same record, __it is suggested that records under encryption include a timestamp referring to the encryption moment, so that distinct leaves store technically distinct records and audit proofs are unique for each__.
+*NOTE*: since different leaves might store the same record, __it is suggested that records under encryption include a timestamp referring to the encryption moment, so that distinct leaves store technically distinct records and audit proofs are uniquely ascribed to each__.

 ### __.consistency_proof (*old_hash, sublength*)__